 AMSI's is governed by a Board of Chief Elected Officials composed of Mayors of the eight member municipalities and a Local Workforce Development Board (LWDB).
-The Municipalities may make "in kind" contributions for certain organization's operational expenses and may receive employment services from AMSI.
-Annually, the Autonomous Municipality of Caguas (the Municipality) contributes funds through a Municipal Grant for the payment of rent.
-The annual assignment of these funds is not indicative that the Municipality has a commitment for the assignment of future funds.
+The Municipalities may make contributions for certain organization's operational expenses and may receive employment services from AMSI.
 The most significant related party transactions as of June 30, are as follows: